 Here's how a PRP injection procedure typically works at GPOA:

 After the injection, you will be able to go home and rest.
-Most patients who receive platelet-rich plasma injections see results within four to six weeks, and the effects of PRP can last for up to a year.
+Most patients who receive platelet-rich plasma injections see results within four to six weeks, and PRP's effects can last up to a year.

 Who Can Benefit From Platelet-Rich Plasma?